About Our Unit

 - Short-term specimen storage

 Investigators interested in using our resources must submit an application for review by the CRU Administrative Committee.
+To submit an application, login to RUTH and assign an ancillary review to the CRU.
 After approval, the PI/study team meets with CRU staff to arrange the initiation of the study.